threenbe/leetcode/String/Permutation in String.md

 ## My solution:

-When we need to track character counts, it's a lot faster to index into an array than update a HashMap, which requires a hashing function, checking whether the key exists, etc.
+When we need to track character counts, it's a lot faster to index into an array than to update a HashMap, which requires a hashing function, checking whether the key exists, etc.

 ```Java
 class Solution {